LuckyGirl-XU/TimeSGN/README.md

 # Reference

-If you find this work is helpful to your research, please consider citing our paper.
+If you think this work is helpful to your research, please feel free to cite our paper.